seyhunak/twitter-bootstrap-rails/README.md

     bundle install

-## Using with Less

-Bootstrap was built with Preboot, an open-source pack of mixins and variables to be used in conjunction with Less, a CSS preprocessor for faster and easier web development.

-## Installing Less

-Include Less in Gemfile;
-   gem 'less'

-Include less-rails in Gemfile;
-   gem 'less-rails', :git => 'git://github.com/metaskills/less-rails.git'

-## Using stylesheets with Less
+## Using stylesheets

-You have to require Bootstrap LESS (bootstrap.less) in your application.css
+You have to require Bootstrap CSS (bootstrap.css) in your application.css

 	/*
 	 *= require bootstrap
 	*/

     /* Your stylesheets goes here... */

-Now, you can override LESS files provided by Twitter Bootstrap

-i.e
-	@import "bootstrap";

-	// Baseline grid
-	@basefont:          13px;
-	@baseline:          18px;

 ## Using javascripts